MrPixle2022/Documentaion/TypeScript/NestJs/Setup.md

 pnpm start:dev
 ```

-the default port is `3000` which can be changed in the `main.ts`, the `main.ts`'s bootstrap function is where you would add things like middlewares, passport js strategies ,etc...
+the default port is `3000` which can be changed in the `main.ts`, the `main.ts`'s bootstrap function is where you would add things like middlewares, passport js strategies ,global pipes and guards, etc...

 ---